ekristen/cast/README.md

 # Cast (Status: Beta)

-Cast is an installer tool for any Cast compatible distribution like [SIFT](https://github.com/teamdfir/sift) or [REMNUX](https://github.com/remnux/remnux).
+Cast is a command line utility that abstracts away [SaltStack](https://saltproject.io) for compatible configurations.

+It is the sucessor to the [SIFT CLI](https://github.com/teamdfir/sift-cli) but made in such a way that it is no longer specific to [SIFT](https://github.com/teamdfir/sift).

-The goal of Cast is to deliver a simple command line utility to install custom distributions that are build with [saltstack](https://saltproject.io).
+The goal is to deliver a simple command line utility to install custom distributions that are build with [saltstack](https://saltproject.io).

 [![asciicast](https://asciinema.org/a/463178.svg)](https://asciinema.org/a/463178)